What is the VEPTC?

 Scientific Program Committee

-- Johan T. den Dunnen (LUMC, Leiden, Netherlands) Chair
+- Johan T. den Dunnen (LUMC, Leiden) Chair

 - Variants in the genome, position & possible consequences